giljorge0/Emergent-AI-communication/README.md

 If RSA peaks at intermediate τ: non-monotonic confirmed (Deutsch hypothesis).
 If RSA rises monotonically: confirms Nomura but not the non-monotonic claim.

+## Experiment 4 — Concept Gap Finder

+**Claim:** The multilingual embedding space (LaBSE) can be used to systematically surface concepts that exist in some languages but have no clean equivalent in others.
+The geometry of the gap — how spread out the translations are around the centroid — is a direct measure of untranslatability.
+This produces a ranked, empirical map of where languages diverge in their world of ideas.

+Embeds words for a set of culturally-loaded concepts across 6+ languages, computes speaker-weighted centroids, and scores each concept by mean pairwise embedding distance across translations.
+High score = hard to translate.
+Low score = universal (concrete nouns and primary emotions serve as controls).

+Key output: `results/concept_gap_finder.png` — gap score ranking + per-language
+isolation heatmap.
+Red cells = that language diverges most from the concept consensus.
+Whole red rows = genuinely untranslatable concept.

+---

+## Experiment 5 — Translation Validity Score

+**Claim:** Existing translation metrics (BLEU, COMET) don't capture whether a translation works across diverse contexts — they reward the most common rendering of a word even if it fails in edge cases.
+A context-diversity-weighted similarity score in embedding space is a better measure of whether a translation is genuinely valid, not just statistically frequent.

+For each word, embeds source and translated sentences across multiple contexts.
+Rare/unusual contexts get higher weight (they're more diagnostic).
+TVS = diversity-weighted mean cosine similarity.
+Validated by showing it correctly penalises wrong-sense translations (e.g. translating financial "bank" as "riverbank").

+Key output: `results/translation_validity_score.png` — TVS good vs bad per word, plus per-context breakdown showing which contexts drive the score difference.

+---

+## Experiment 6 — Interlingua Centroid Tool

+**Claim:** Given a concept, you can compute a speaker-weighted centroid in multilingual embedding space that represents the universal consensus meaning — weighted by how many people speak each language.
+The per-language distance to that centroid tells you how well each language expresses the concept, and the centroid itself is a proto-entry for a universal language vocabulary.

+Key output: printed report per concept showing per-language distance to centroid, most central language, most isolated language.
+The centroid vector itself is the proposed universal representation of that concept.

+---

+## Experiment 7 — Universal Language Bootstrapper

+**Claim:** A universal language vocabulary can be bootstrapped from multilingual embeddings by computing speaker-weighted concept centroids across a large vocabulary, then projecting into 2D to reveal the geometry of the world of ideas.
+This is the data-driven alternative to Esperanto: instead of one person's linguistic intuitions, the vocabulary emerges from the aggregate of all speakers weighted by population.

+Embeds 20 seed concepts across 6 languages, computes weighted centroids, projects with UMAP, and plots concept clusters.
+The stars in the output are proto-tokens: the universal embedding for each concept, from which a phonetic token would be assigned in a full pipeline.

+Key output: `results/universal_language_bootstrap.png` — concept centroids
+(stars) surrounded by per-language word clouds.
+Tight clusters = safe to assign a universal token.
+Diffuse clusters = the concept needs more work.

+Next steps: load 50k-word frequency lists per language, find nearest word to each centroid per language as a proto-definition, assign phonetic tokens by most common sound pattern across the cluster.

+---

+## Experiment 8 — AI-AI Dense Communication Protocol (`src/dense_protocol.py`)

+**Claim:** Two agents communicating by passing embedding vectors directly rather than decoding to text transmit significantly more information per byte.
+The benchmark is bits of correct identification per byte sent.
+This tests the section 4
+hypothesis: that the move away from token-space toward latent-space communication is a genuine efficiency gain, not just a different representation.

+Runs a referential game in two modes: text protocol (agent sends a text description, receiver embeds it and picks closest candidate) vs dense protocol (agent sends a float16-quantized embedding vector directly).
+Measures accuracy, message size, and information efficiency.
+Also sweeps noise levels on the dense channel to find its robustness boundary.

+Key output: `results/dense_communication_protocol.png` — information density
+comparison (bits/byte) and noise robustness curve.

+Next steps: train a compression encoder reducing 768-dim to 64-dim while preserving accuracy (find the minimum viable channel width), add an interpretability layer that decodes transmitted vectors back to nearest words in multiple languages for human auditability, and test multi-hop degradation (A→B→C) comparing text vs dense.

 ---